-Dear Chairman Cleaver and Ranking Member Hill:
+Dear Chairman Brown and Ranking Member Toomey:

-On behalf of the Property and Casualty Extreme Events and Property Lines Committee of the American Academy of Actuaries1, I am writing to share the committee's perspectives on the reauthorization and proposed changes to the National Flood Insurance Program (NFIP), and specifically the five bills that the subcommittee will be considering during the hearing, Reauthorization and Reform of the National Flood Insurance Program, on Wednesday, May 25.
-As Congress considers important updates or changes to this critical program, the committee suggests the following considerations:
+On behalf of the Property and Casualty Extreme Events and Property Lines Committee (committee) of the American Academy of Actuaries1, I am writing to share the committee's perspectives on the reauthorization of the National Flood Insurance Program (NFIP).
+The committee previously provided comments to the House Financial Services Subcommittee on Housing Community Development and Insurance for their hearing on reauthorization and potential changes to the NFIP.
+As Congress considers reauthorization of this critical program and potentially modifying it, the committee suggests the following considerations:

 - Avoiding Pricing Disparity and Funding Problems-Currently, surcharges are imposed on NFIP policies to help pay for the Federal Emergency Management Agency's (FEMA) flood mapping program and the repayment of the NFIP's debt to the U.S. Treasury.
 If similar surcharges are not imposed on privately issued insurance policies, there will be an artificial pricing disparity between private insurance coverage and those offered by the NFIP.
-In addition, any net migration of policies from the NFIP to the private market will result in a reduction in funds for flood mapping and debt retirement.
-In the proposed legislation being considered by the subcommittee is language that would address flood mapping and pricing concerns. - Resolving the Debt Question-The NFIP's current debt to the U.S. Treasury of \$20.5 billion (plus annual interest charges of around \$400 million) is almost entirely the result
+In addition, any net migration of policies from the NFIP to the private market will result in a reduction in funds for flood mapping and debt retirement. - Resolving the Debt Question-The NFIP's current debt to the U.S. Treasury of \$20.5 billion (plus annual interest charges of around \$400 million) is almost entirely the result of claims paid out after mega-storms such as Hurricane Katrina, Superstorm Sandy, Hurricane Harvey, and Hurricane Ida.
+The Congressional Budget Office, the Government Accountability Office, FEMA, and the American Academy of Actuaries' Casualty